AugustasMacijauskas/backpaqr/README.md

   # some code
 ```

-Return to console and run the followind commands:
+Return to console and run the following commands:
 ```
 rake db:create
 ```